 - It is closed at the end of the fiscal year by transferring the balance from drawing account to owners’ equity capital account.

 - It’s useful in keeping track of distributions made to owners in a partnership business thus helps in avoiding any disputed between partners in business.

-This has been a guide to Drawing Accounting.
-Here we discuss the meaning of drawing account, examples, drawing account journal entry and its accounting treatment.
+This has been a guide to Drawing Accounting and its meaning.
+Here we discuss the examples of drawing account along with journal entry and its accounting treatment.
 You may also take a look at some useful articles:-